 Add your noodles and mix them in.
 Add your peas then your tablespoon of soy sauce.
 Let this stay on the heat for about 1-2 minutes.

-This is now my new addiction.
-Easy enough for a busy working mum who still wants to plate something good for her family.
-And good enough bachelor who wants something easy,fast but still nutritious ( or something to impress his girl with 😉 ).
+This is now my cousins’ new addiction.
+Easy enough for a busy working parent who still wants to plate something good for his small children.
+And good enough a college student who wants something easy, fast but still nutritious and tasty!

 HAPPY EASTER :),